Conference for the Reduction and Limitation of Armaments: Legacy of First World War

 During the First World War, the world, particularly Europe, underwent a vast development in arms.
 During the course of the war, technology surrounding weaponry development and new types of arms emerged: specifically, a focus on not only land equipment and personal but also the navy and the air force, which Borg described as having "considerable weight and influence".

-The developments included aircraft for infantry support, photographing infantry positioning and bombing; naval warfare, with submarines and German U-Boats, and land armaments, including gases, machine guns and grenades.
+The developments included aircraft for infantry support, reconnaissance, and bombing; naval warfare, with submarines such as German U-boats; and land armaments, including poison gases, machine guns, and grenades.

-The aim of the Geneva Conference was disarmament that would target land, air and naval programs.
+The aim of the Geneva Conference was disarmament that would target land, air, and naval programs.

-After the war, the extensive death toll and the social effects of total war resulted in a general antiwar sentiment and encouraged the general sentiment of disarmament.
+After the war, the extensive death toll and the social effects of total war resulted in a general antiwar sentiment, one favoring disarmament.
 The British Women's Society received 8 million signatures for disarmament and was accredited with a driving force behind the convening of the conference.

 The Treaty of Versailles laid out the terms for the Germans' conditional surrender, including their national disarmament.